root-project/root/README/ReleaseNotes/v616/index.md

     particular case.
 This is now fixed.
 It was discussed [here](https://root-forum.cern.ch/t/horizontal-line-at-0-on-y-axis/30244/26)
   - Add `TGraph2D::GetPoint`, with similar interface and behaviour as `TGraph::GetPoint`
+  - In the statistics painting for 2D histograms, the central cell of the underflow/overflow grid was not properly rendered for very large contents.
+    This problem was reported [here](https://root-forum.cern.ch/t/stat-box-for-th2/).

 ## 3D Graphics Libraries